Reverse Engineering Software | What is Reverse Engineering? | Autodesk

 How to buy

-Reverse engineering, or backward engineering, is the process of disassembling and analysing a finished product to find out how it works, re-create or improve upon outdated or rare products, or inspire innovation.
-Reverse engineering software helps make the process faster, more accurate, flexible and insightful.
+Reverse engineering, or backward engineering, is the process of disassembling and analyzing a finished product to find out how it works, re-create or improve upon outdated or rare products, or inspire innovation.
+Reverse engineering software helps make the process faster, more accurate, flexible, and insightful.

 Reverse engineering hardware parts and larger assemblies involves capturing 3D images of the hardware and importing them into reverse engineering software like Autodesk ReCap Pro or as editable 3D CAD models.

 This is a popular technique for re-creating or improving on older parts with outdated or unavailable design plans.
-Engineers can then reproduced or improve a product by making it lighter; updating features and usability; using more efficient manufacturing techniques and end-of-life processing; increasing interoperability; and increasing performance metrics like strength, durability, cost efficiency and so on.
+Engineers can then reproduced or improve a product by making it lighter; updating features and usability; utilizing more efficient manufacturing techniques and end-of-life processing; increasing interoperability; and increasing performance metrics like strength, durability, cost efficiency, and so on.

 Many industries benefit from legally and ethically sound reverse engineering.
-The aerospace and automotive design (US site) industries use it in many ways, including making older components more aerodynamic, creating replacements for out-of-production parts, and digitising physical models.
-In biomedical engineering, reverse engineering has been essential for producing implants and prosthetics, surgical tools and anatomical models.
+The aerospace and automotive design industries use it in many ways, including making older components more aerodynamic, creating replacements for out-of-production parts, and digitizing physical models.
+In biomedical engineering, reverse engineering has been essential for producing implants and prosthetics, surgical tools, and anatomical models.
 Consumer product design and engineering uses reverse engineering profusely.
-The furniture and jewellery design industries practise reverse engineering to make moulds, replicas, and add-on items like ornamentation and trimmings.
+The furniture and jewelry design industries practice reverse engineering to make molds, replicas, and add-on items like ornamentation and trimmings.

 Modern reverse engineering for manufacturing hardware typically follows a four-step process.